qutip/qutip/doc/guide/environments/approximations.rst

     the problem into a linear system, avoiding the need for initial guesses and iterative optimization.
-This makes it computationally efficient and as opposed to non linear least squares it won't get trapped in local minima and does not require anything appart from the sample points.
+This makes it computationally efficient and as opposed to non linear least squares it won't get trapped in local minima and does not require anything appart from the evenly spaced sample points.
+    For more information about these methods see [ESPIRAvsESPRIT]_

     :Parameters: